overachiever-productions/S4/README.md

     GO
 ```

-[For more info, see the explicit details for dbo.restore_databases and the best-practices guidelines and documentation for RESTOREs/etc.]
+For more info, see API documentation for [dbo.restore_databases](?encodedPath=Documentation%2Fapis%2restore_databases.md) and be sture to checkout documented [best-practices for RESTORE operations](?encodedPath=Documentation%2Fbest-practices%2FBACKUPs.md) as well.

 <div class="stub">### Listing Databases
 [common to need lists of DBs to iterate over ... or to tackle - especially if/when need to remove certain kinds, define a priority/order/etc. ... all has been codified into a highly extensible sproc in the form of dbo.list_databases - which adheres to DB token-naming convention.]